Stop Pain from Sitting

 Stand up and straighten out.
 If your pelvis tilts forward (belt line down in front) straighten it to neutral spine - away from the bent "behind-stuck-out" position - see the free abs article and the back pain article for details of how.

 Movement is key to your health.
 If you sit all day for work it is no mystery that you hurt.
 Learn basic healthy movement skills to use to fix a lot of pain with my Bookspan Basics functional fitness page and Fitness as a Lifestyle which will show you how to use healthy movement for your everyday body mechanics even in the office.

 Another nice stretch to straighten out after house chores or exercise is to lie face down and prop up on elbows.
-Don't pinch or crane your back or neck, just gently stretch the entire spine and hip the other way.
+Don't pinch or crane your back or neck.
+Gently stretch the entire spine and hip the other way.
 Remember that is more time off your feet and to use it to feel how to straighten then apply it to when you stand.